adriaanmolendijk/adriaanmolendijk.github.io/_posts/2022-06-07-comptia-security-plus.md

 >
 > Security+ is compliant with ISO 17024 standards and approved by the US DoD to meet directive 8140/8570.01-M requirements.
 Regulators and government rely on ANSI accreditation, because it provides confidence and trust in the outputs of an accredited program.
 Over 2.3 million CompTIA ISO/ANSI-accredited exams have been delivered since January 1, 2011.

 That is, the Comptia Security+ is an entry-level cybersecurity certification.
 It validates the baseline skills necessary to perform core security functions and pursue an IT security career.
+The domains covered in the certification are the following

+- Attacks, Threats, and Vulnerabilities
+- Architecture and Design
+- Implementation
+- Operations and Incident Response
+- Governance, Risk, and Compliance

 The certification covers a **massive** 1,037 topics (see links at end).

 # What are my thoughts?